Risk of no-deal Brexit recedes further, some banks say

 Has cut the probability of no-deal Brexit to 5 percent and sees a 35 percent probability that Britain will not leave.
 Raised the probability of May’s Brexit deal eventually being agreed to 60 percent.

-Has raised chance of no-deal Brexit to 25 percent, and assigns a 15 percent probability to Brexit being revoked.
+Sees the chance of no-deal Brexit at 20 percent.
+It assigns a 15 percent probability to Brexit being revoked and a 65 percent probability for a deal being passed.

 Maintains its view of a 20 percent chance of no-deal Brexit.